Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Reduce Cost with Azure Virtual Machines.md

 - Under **General** section, select **Logs**.
 Here you can type some Log Queries on which we can decide what action should be performed.
 - Some scenarios we can consider such as *Maximum CPU utilization is less than 25, Maximum Memory utilization is less than 25, Free Disk Space is 80% of Total Disk Space*

-- Log data for last **7 Days** of Virual Machine Performance.
+### Log data for last **7 Days** of Virual Machine Performance.

 - Here the **Perf** is the performance of hardware components operating systems and applications.
-We are providing the minimum, average, maximum CPU utilization and minimum, average, maximum Memory utilization from last 7 days.
-Based on that we are filtering the result where the maximum CPU utilization is less than 25 and maximum Memory utilization is less than 25.
+We are providing the minimum, average and maximum CPU utilization from last 7 days and Based on that we are filtering the result where the maximum CPU utilization is less than 25 percentage.
-- In the Memory part, *% Committed Bytes In Use* is for Windows and *% Used Memory* is for Linux

-- Where Maximum CPU utilization is less than 25

         Perf
         | where TimeGenerated > ago(7d)